grian32/beta-mod/README.md

 - The following items now break faster with axes: Wooden Stairs, Crafting Table.
 - The following items now break faster with pickaxes: Cobblestone Stairs, Redstone Ore.
 - Stairs now drop themselves.

+### Configuration

+All of the above New Features can be enabled/disabled individually, the fixes cannot be disabled.